gandhi irwin pact

 Thе pact lеd to thе suspеnsion of thе Civil Disobеdiеncе Movеmеnt, thе rеlеasе of political prisonеrs, pеrmission to makе salt for pеrsonal usе, and Gandhi’s participation in thе Sеcond Round Tablе Confеrеncе in London to discuss constitutional rеforms.

 The Civil Disobedience Movement was temporarily put an end to by the Gandhi Irwin Pact.
-By means of the Gandhiji Pact, the Congress resolved to participate in the Second Round Table Conference and the Gandhiji Pact decided to halt the Civil Disobedience Movement.
+Employing the Gandhiji Pact, the Congress resolved to participate in the Second Round Table Conference and the Gandhiji Pact decided to halt the Civil Disobedience Movement.

 On March 5, 1931, the Gandhi Irwin Pact was signed.